socialgorithm/ultimate-ttt-py/README.rst

 This is a python game engine that players (and the `Ultimate TicTacToe Server`_) use to play Ultimate TicTacToe games.

-Documentation can be found on our ReadTheDocs_ page.
+Documentation can be found on our `ReadTheDocs page`_.

 .. |Travis| image:: https://travis-ci.org/socialgorithm/ultimate-ttt-py.svg?branch=master
     :target: https://travis-ci.org/socialgorithm/ultimate-ttt-py